Come to a comfortable seat.

 And just begin to tune in.

-You might take a nice full inhale.
+Might take a nice full inhale.

 And maybe sigh out your exhale.

-And just begin to notice your body,
+And just begin to notice.

 Any sensations in your body.